royal-lang/rl/README.md

 #### Readability

-The syntax of Bausslang aims to be kept as clean as possible, while still being expressive.
+The syntax of Royal aims to be kept as clean as possible, while still being expressive.
 It should be easy for anyone to view at code written in the language and determine what the code does.
 A clean syntax assures that code looks less complex and makes it easier to understand.

 #### Simplicity

 There has to be simplicity but also without removing modern paradigms and concepts, and also while still being an expressive language.

-The simplicity is a mixture of implementing language features in user-friendly, innovative ways with a combination of Bausslang's syntax and keywords.
+The simplicity is a mixture of implementing language features in user-friendly, innovative ways with a combination of Royal's syntax and keywords.

 #### Strictness